The Story Beneath the Surface

 a lover of storytelling, a yogi, an adjunct professor

-I know healthy homes isn’t the story for all, and in that I feel a calling to guide others to find support as we navigate life.
+I know a healthy home isn’t the story for all, and in that I feel a calling to guide others to find support as we navigate life.

 I grew up in a family that saw the ups, downs, and all-arounds of life.
 We loved deeply, offered genuine invitations, and learned how to “add more water to the soup.”
-I was taught the door was always open, and for that, I am grateful.
+I was taught that anyone had a seat at the table, and for that, I am grateful.

 My Colorado childhood was full of animals, the outdoors, scraped knees, and endless 90s adventures.
 Through it all - sports, friendships, listening to stories from elders, and asking questions to friends and strangers alike (annnnndddd offering mostly unrequited, yet friendly hellos) - I learned to love humanity, and felt its love in return.